The human preference for consistency could boost security – but in practice it often does the exact opposite

 It’s a logical approach.
 But, actually, it doesn’t appear to be doing a great deal of good.

 Despite security awareness campaigns continually banging the same drum, people are still commonly cited as the single biggest cause of breaches around the world.
-People are still routinely highlighted as an organisation’s ‘weakest link’ (a phrase we don’t necessarily like but understand the sentiment behind).
+People are still routinely highlighted as an organization’s ‘weakest link’ (a phrase we don’t necessarily like but understand the sentiment behind).

 So are we making things much more difficult than they need to be?
 Perhaps improving people’s knowledge – a difficult and expensive task of apparently limited efficacy – shouldn’t be our sole area of focus.